 Alternatively, open the Help | Eclipse Marketplace… menu and search for Kotlin Plugin for Eclipse:

 A more old-fashioned way is using an update site directly:

 Once the plugin is installed and Eclipse is restarted, make sure the plugin is installed correctly: open the Kotlin perspective in the menu Window | Open Perspective | Other…

 Creating a new project

-Now we are ready to create a new Kotlin project.
+Now you are ready to create a new Kotlin project.

-We can now create a new Kotlin file under the source folder.
+Create a new Kotlin file in the the source directory.

-Finally we add a simple line of Kotlin code to print the message:
+Add a simple line of Kotlin code to print a message:

 Running the application

-We now have our first Kotlin application running in Eclipse.
+Congratulations!
+You now have your Kotlin application running in Eclipse IDE.